evanx/jsbin/hydratePromises/readme.md

 Consider a rather trivial component which fetches data from some endpoints, to render some content.

-Perhaps this is for a prototype, and so we want a "quick and dirty" opininated means of hydrating our state.
+Perhaps this is for a prototype, and so we want a quick opininated means of hydrating our state.

 We introduce a mixin for `hydrateFromPromises` which we can use as follows: